w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/_cs-nosql.md

 ```
 :::

-# Limitations of Relational Model
+# Limitations of the Relational Model

 Reference schema